 - Single- and multi-gas hand-held detectors.
-Our single- and multi-gas detectors provide portable solutions for detecting the presence of oxygen, hydrogen sulfide, carbon monoxide, and combustible gases, either singularly or all four gases at once.
-Our hand-held portable instruments are used by chemical workers, oil and gas workers, utility workers entering confined spaces, or anywhere a user needs protection to continuously monitor the quality of the atmosphere they are working in and around. - Thermal imaging cameras.
-Our infrared thermal imaging cameras, or TICs, are used in the global fire service market.
-TICs detect sources of heat in order to locate firefighters and other people trapped inside burning or smoke-filled structures.
-TICs can also be used to identify "hot spots."
-Recently, we introduced the Evolution® 5200 and Evolution® 5200 HD Thermal Imaging Cameras, which combine the functionality and durability required by the fire service with features and performance capabilities not found in other small format TICs. - Multi-point permanently installed gas detection systems.
+Our single- and multi-gas detectors provide portable solutions for detecting the presence of oxygen, hydrogen sulfide, carbon monoxide, and combustible gas, either singularly or all four gases at once.
+Our hand-held portable instruments are used by chemical workers, oil and gas workers, utility workers entering confined spaces, or anywhere a user needs protection to continuously monitor the quality of the atmosphere they are working in and around. - Multi-point permanently installed gas detection systems.
 Our comprehensive line of gas monitoring systems is used to continuously monitor for combustible and toxic gases and oxygen deficiency in virtually any gas detection application where continuous monitoring is required.
 Our systems are used for gas detection in pulp and paper, refrigerant monitoring, petrochemical, and general industrial applications.
-One of our newest lines, the SafeSite Hazardous Gas Detection System, designed and developed for homeland security applications, combines the technologies and features from our line of permanent and portable gas detection offerings.
+One of our newest lines, the SafeSite® Multi-Threat Wireless Detection System, designed and developed for homeland security applications, combines the technologies and features from our line of permanent and portable gas detection offerings.
 The SafeSite System detects and communicates the presence of toxic industrial chemicals and chemical warfare agents.
 With up to 16 monitoring stations, wirelessly connected to a base station, the SafeSite System allows law enforcement officials to rapidly deploy and set up perimeter gas sensing sentinels that continuously monitor the air for toxic gases at large public events, in subways or at federal facilities, and continuously report their status to incident command. - Flame detectors and open-path infrared gas detectors.
 Our line of flame and combustible gas detectors is used for plant-wide monitoring of toxic gas concentrations and for detecting the presence of flames.
-These systems utilize infrared optics to detect potentially hazardous conditions across distances as far as 120 meters, making them suitable for use in such places as offshore oil rigs, storage vessels, refineries, pipelines, and ventilation ducts.
+These systems use infrared optics to detect potentially hazardous conditions across distances as far as 120 meters, making them suitable for use in such places as offshore oil rigs, storage vessels, refineries, pipelines, and ventilation ducts.
 First used in the oil and gas industry, our systems currently have broad applications in petrochemical facilities, the transportation industry, and in pharmaceutical production.